-Designed in the Arts and Crafts style on Knyveton Road, an avenue of ancient pines, this elegant detached house is a close neighbour to the homes of some of Britain’s most important and historic Victorian and Edwardian figures.
-Prime Minister Lord Derby, The Sheriff of Hampshire, Edward VII and Lillie Langtry all had houses on the Knyveton and Derby Road crossroads - far from the madding crowd, yet with all the stylish sophistication of any aristocratic London residence.
+Designed in the Arts and Crafts style on Knyveton Road, an avenue of ancient pines, this graceful detached house is a close neighbour to the homes of some of Britain’s most important and historic Victorian and Edwardian figures.
+Prime Minister Lord Derby, The Sheriff of Hampshire, Edward VII and Lillie Langtry all had houses on the Knyveton and Derby Road crossroads.

 The Cransley retains the ambience of a traditional early 20th century private country house, yet offers all the quality facilities of modern 21st century living.

-For those arriving by car, we can accommodate free on site parking for up to eight cars, with additional free parking also available on Knyveton Road.
+For those arriving by car, we can accommodate free on site parking for up to six cars, with additional free parking also available on Knyveton Road.